bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 I used BWA-MEM v0.7.17 to realign the data to hg38.

 ---
-**Extra Section 2:** Genome-wide STR catalogs from running TandemRepeatFinder
+**Extra Section 2:** Genome-wide STR catalogs via TandemRepeatFinder

 To generate a comprehensive catalog of pure repeats in hg38, I ran [TandemRepeatFinder](https://github.com/Benson-Genomics-Lab/TRF) with very large mismatch and indel penalties (=1000000) that basically disallow any mismatches or indels, and a small Minscore parameter to include even short stretches of repeats: